m-affum/simple_shell/README.md

-Application oc C knolwledge to create a clone of the bash in Linux
+Application of C programming knolwledge to create a clone of the bash in Linux